 Overview of Game Development Process

-The game development process involves three main phases.
+The game development process and game design process involves three main phases.

 The game concept is established during pre-production.
 This is also where you’ll outline development and design requirements.
 And you’ll plan how this game will be made and what resources it will take.